misogi/vscode-ruby-rubocop/README.md

 ### Exclude file

-An extention forces rubocop's 'force-exclusion' option.
+An extention forces rubocop's `force-exclusion` option.

 If you want not to execute rubocop on some file, You could add AllCops/Exclude on rubocop.yml.
 This can saving without executing rubocop.